harvard-dce/mh-opsworks/README.md

 ### Custom Tags

-When you create a new cluster you are prompted to input a value for the `Project` tag, the default value is `MH`.
-You can also do `rake cluster:edit` to add or change tags in the custom json section.
+You can run `rake cluster:edit` to add or change tags in the custom json section.

 ```
 {